- Research article

-Additional file 1 Table S1: Bacterial strains and features, Effects of different concentrations of extracts on the MIC (μg/mL) of antibiotics against the PA124 strain.
+Additional file 1 Table S1: Bacterial strains and features, Table S2.
+Effects of different concentrations of extracts on the MIC (μg/mL) of antibiotics against the PA124 strain.
 Table S3.
 FIC of different antibiotics after the association of the extracts of black Piper nigrum fruits and Telfairia occidentalis leaves at the concentrations MIC/2, MIC/5 against eleven actives efflux pumps MDR bacteria strains.
 (DOC 183 KB)

 About this article